What to Know About Box Jellyfish Stings

 • Unusual behavior due to pain

 While death from jellyfish stings is rare, it's more common with stings from box jellyfish.
-Up to two hours from the sting, you may develop a life-threatening condition called Irukandji syndrome.
+Up to 2 hours from the sting, you may develop a life-threatening condition called Irukandji syndrome.
 The symptoms include:

 If a box jellyfish stings someone, take the following measures:

-• Take the person out of the water carefully
+• Take the person out of the water carefully.

-• Apply vinegar to the sting for 30 seconds
+• Apply vinegar to the sting for 30 seconds.

-• Check the person's pulse and breathing regularly
+• Check the person's pulse and breathing regularly.

-• Call an ambulance in case of an emergency
+• Call an ambulance in case of an emergency.

 Many beaches in Australia have clearly marked stations offering vinegar for the public for this very creature.
 But if you don't have access to vinegar, you should remove any tentacles from the sting carefully before washing the area with seawater.
 Start resuscitation if the person has stopped breathing.